syncfusion-content/xamarin-docs/Xamarin/Sunburst-Chart/Overview.md

 ---
 layout: post
-title: Overview of Syncfusion Xamarin.Forms SfSunburstChart
+title: About Xamarin Sunburst Chart control | Syncfusion
-description: Key features available in SfSunburstChart.
+description: Learn here all about introduction of Syncfusion Xamarin Sunburst Chart (SfSunburstChart) control and more.
 platform: xamarin
 control: SfSunburstChart
 documentation: ug
 ---

-# Overview
+# Xamarin Sunburst Chart (SfSunburstChart) Overview

 The sunburst chart is used for visualizing hierarchical data.
 The circle at the center represents the root level of hierarchy, and the outer circles represent the higher levels of hierarchy.